 Online fraud and phishing emails

 Phishing uses fraudulent emails and websites to fool recipients into divulging personal financial data such as credit card numbers, account usernames and passwords, etc. Such attempts are increasingly professional and both the email and website may look entirely genuine, mimicking the trusted brand identity of the organisation involved.
 Banks, credit card agencies and online services such as Student Finance England, Barclays Bank, eBay, Natwest and Paypal have all been targeted.
+Fake tax refund scams are also targeting university students.
+HRMC will never inform you about a tax refund by email, text or voicemail.

 The University uses a piece of technology called IronPort to detect and handle spam.
 Any suspect emails will have 'IronPort Spam Quarantine Notification' in the subject field of the email, but occasionally some get through undetected.